Are you ready to shop on purpose and have a PLAN for what you’re buying this spring? Before you buy any spring clothes, do these five things.

 Pieces don’t get worn if you don’t know how to put them into outfits.

 You love the look of a tiered skirt, tee shirt and denim jacket–you just need the denim jacket.

 You’re digging the “jeans, t-shirt and scarf” weekend outfit but you don’t have any quality tees that fit.

 You got cute new metallic wedge heels but you’d like a skirt or two for work to wear them with.

 Make your list.

-MAKE SURE that EVERY piece on your list (and every piece you buy)…
+MAKE SURE that EVERY piece of spring clothes on your list (and every piece you buy)…

 - is the right color